srinathln7/system-design/docs/general/README.md

 Overall, these optimization techniques provide valuable strategies for improving API performance when implemented judiciously and tailored to specific application requirements.

+### RESTful API Design Tips

+1. **Clear Naming:** Use straightforward and logical names for APIs.
+Choose descriptive names that convey the purpose of the API, such as using plurals for resource collections.

+2. **Reliability through Idempotent APIs:** Ensure that making the same API call multiple times has the same effect as calling it once.
+Idempotent APIs prevent duplicate actions and ensure consistency, especially for operations like creating, reading, updating, and deleting resources.

+3. **Versioning:** Implement versioning in APIs to support backward compatibility and allow for updates without breaking existing applications.
+Versioning helps developers using older versions of the API to upgrade at their own pace.

+4. **Pagination:** Control the amount of data returned by APIs by implementing pagination.
+This prevents overwhelming API consumers with large data sets and enhances performance by fetching data in smaller chunks.

+5. **Clear Query String for Sorting and Filtering:** Use clear query strings for sorting and filtering API data.
+This makes response data easy to understand and allows for additional sorting and filtering criteria to be added over time without breaking existing integrations.

+6. **Security:** Prioritize security when designing APIs, especially for sensitive credentials like API keys.
+Leverage HTTP headers over URLs for passing credentials and implement robust access controls and encryption to protect against potential security threats.

+7. **Keep Cross-Resource References Simple:** Use clear linking between connected resources to avoid cluttering with long query strings.
+Direct paths make associations clear for developers using the API.

+8. **Plan for Rate Limiting:** Implement rate limiting to protect APIs from overload and abuse.
+Set request quotas based on various dimensions like source IP addresses, user accounts, or endpoint categories to ensure fair usage and protect infrastructure from denial-of-service (DoS) attacks.

+By following these best practices, we can create robust, reliable, and secure APIs that are a pleasure to work with and can be relied upon by companies and developers for long-term use.

 ## Deployment Strategies
 - **Introduction to Deployment Strategies:**
   - Emphasizes the importance of deploying code to production and the challenges involved.